martingadea/codebase-jkonet-star/docs/installation.rst

 Docker (https://www.docker.com/) should be installed on your machine.

-To build the Docker image, run the following command from the root of the repository:
+To build the Docker image, make sure Docker is running and run the following command from the root of the repository:

 .. code-block:: bash